Trekking in Sikkim Darjeeling

 Food on the Trail

 Lately some private lodges run by local families do offer chicken or egg curry during dinner.
-While chapatis, porridge, bread, butter, jam and eggs will be served for breakfast.
+While chapatis, porridge, bread, butter, jam and eggs are served for breakfast.

 Drinking Water